Roy Harris (boxer)

-Roy Harris (born 29 June 1933) is an American lawyer and retired heavyweight boxer, whose nickname derived from his place of birth, Cut and Shoot, Texas.
-Roy is a co-trainer of title contender Alfonso López III.
+Roy Harris (June 29, 1933 – August 8, 2023) was an American lawyer and heavyweight boxer.
+His nickname derived from his place of birth, Cut and Shoot, Texas.
+Roy was a co-trainer of title contender Alfonso López III.

 Early life

-Harris was born in Cut and Shoot, Texas, on 29 June 1933.
+Roy Harris was born in Cut and Shoot, Texas on June 29, 1933.
 His father, a lifelong hog farmer, taught him how to box and wrestle.
 Following his four Golden Gloves championship victories, he enrolled in Sam Houston State University, excelling as an honor student, before joining the United States Army.
 He rose to the rank of Captain and served in the reserves for another 12 years.

 Amateur career

-Roy and his brother Henry took up the boxing together after receiving their first set of gloves in a trade for wild ducks.
-Roy was a four-time Texas Golden Gloves amateur champion, won his state Olympic Trials in 1952, and was the winner of the Joe Louis Sportsmanship Award at the 1954 National Golden Gloves.
+Harris and his brother Henry took up the boxing together after receiving their first set of gloves in a trade for wild ducks.
+He was a four-time Texas Golden Gloves amateur champion, won his state Olympic Trials in 1952, and was the winner of the Joe Louis Sportsmanship Award at the 1954 National Golden Gloves.

 Professional career

-Roy was a heavyweight contender during the 1950s.
+Harris was a heavyweight contender during the 1950s.
 He won his first 23 fights, including consecutive wins against Willi Besmanoff, Bob Baker and Willie Pastrano, and was named Ring Magazine's progress of the year for 1957.